-A creek ecosystem, surrounding the property, is in need of revitalization.
-All outflows of water affect, ultimately, the quality of the Great Barrier Reef Marine Park.
+Tully is a creek ecosystem.
+The revitalization of this project is of great significance and scale as ultimately all outflows of water affect the quality of the Great Barrier Reef Marine Park.

-Sites like this creek, in particular, are sanctuaries for nature; including exotic and rare flora.
-Surrounded by the farmland they are a tiny oasis in a large sea of agriculture.
+Sites such as this act as sanctuaries for nature, providing habitat for exotic and rare flora.
+Surrounded by farmland, Tully really is a tiny oasis in a large sea of agriculture.

-This Miyawaki forest will complement the degraded ecosystem as well as the rainforest area and it will help pollinate fruit trees.
+This Miyawaki forest complements the degraded ecosystem as well as the rainforest area.

 “This Miyawaki forest will complement the degraded ecosystem as well as the rainforest area and it will help pollinate fruit trees.”